Consider the following example:

 -

-Then the finally
+Then the finallyblock was executed,

 which displayed the message "Transaction ended".

-block will also be executed
+The finally block will also be executed

-if the try
+if the try block is executed

 without any errors.